Katie Edwards-Walpole: History

 Edwards-Walpole was born in Fort Lauderdale into a political family, as her father, Bruce Edwards, served as a Plantation City Councilman, and her uncle, Ted Edwards, served as an Orange County Commissioner.
 She attended Clemson University, from which she received a degree in agricultural and applied economics in 2002.
 After graduation, Edwards-Walpole served as the Executive Director of the Miami-Dade County Farm Bureau, which "brought her to Tallahassee on numerous occasions to lobby on agricultural issues."
 In 2012, Edwards-Walpole graduated from the Florida International University College of Law with her Juris Doctor, while she was working full-time.

 Florida House of Representatives

 In 2010, when incumbent State Representative Juan C. Zapata was unable to seek re-election due to term limits, Edwards-Walpole ran to succeed him in the 119th District, which stretched from Doral to Florida City in eastern Miami-Dade County.
 She faced Republican nominee Frank Artiles, Tea Party candidate Alex Fernandez, and independent candidate Graziella Denny.
 Edwards-Walpole ultimately lost to Artiles, receiving 44% of the vote to his 52%.

-Edwards-Walpole's legacy will be helping rich beach front owners kick the public of their sand - as the 2018 legislation she sponsored which targeted only Walton County Florida was successful in achieving this.
-This legislation made it extremely burdensome for local governments to establish the customary use of beaches by the public.
-When a Customary Use ordinance in Walton county was already challenged and upheld in federal court, and many other counties have similar ordinances to protect the public's use of beaches.
-Ms. Edwards-Walpole decided it would be a good idea to create a new law specifically targeting Walton County Florida, that she doesn’t even represent, which ultimately removed the public's use of beaches in Walton County.
-20 miles of this beach gone - most of which had been used since it was developed in the 50s now magically became private.